t-aggelos/tokiponedo/README.md

 The **subject** is generally the maker, or doer of the predicate.
 Likewise, the predicate *describes* something about the subject.
 There is no clear way to understand if something is a name; it is up to the context to specify whether or not someone is a person.
 We do not say `jan Anjo` like they do in toki pona. `Anjo` is enough.
 ### Verbs are Adjectives.
 There is no clear adjective-verb distinction, virtually almost every noun can be used as an adjective.
 This does not hold true for verb.
 If you want to call someone something, you should construct your sentence in a topic-comment structure.

+### Head Initial order
+Like the title suggests, this language is head initial.
+Therefore, your "modifiers" come *after* the head(the main verb).
+Since all nouns can be adjectives, they can also modify to reference the *quality* of the head.
+For example in English we can see this with: `speak good` and `good speak`; the former implies that speech itself is/must be good, whereas the latter implies that the *speech* itself is good.

 ## Sentence Structure
 Now to provide more info on the sentence structure, it's *almost* like toki pona's. a sentence could be:
 `{ [(A|<preposition>|<sentence>|)]* wa B [<preverb><verb>]* o C [kin D]* [<preposition>]* }`.
 Where,